 5.4 TELEHANDLER/ATTACHMENT/FORK CAPACITY

 Prior to installing attachment, verify it is approved and telehandler is equipped with proper capacity chart.
-See "Approved Attachments" on page 5-1.
+See Section - Approved Attachments.

 To determine maximum capacity of telehandler and attachment, use the smallest of the following capacities: